rails/rails/guides/source/asset_pipeline.md

 `app/assets/stylesheets/projects.scss` file.

-In development mode, or if the asset pipeline is disabled, when this file is requested it is processed by the processor provided by the `sass` gem and then sent back to the browser as CSS.
+In development mode, or if the asset pipeline is disabled, when this file is requested it is processed by the processor provided by the `sass-rails` gem and then sent back to the browser as CSS.
 When asset pipelining is enabled, this file is preprocessed and placed in the `public/assets` directory for serving by either the Rails app or web server.

 Additional layers of preprocessing can be requested by adding other extensions, where each extension is processed in a right-to-left manner.
 These should be